WHERE: R.J. Reynolds High School, 301 N. Hawthorne Rd., Winston-Salem N.C.

 1. Remember Matt

 Fifteen-year-old Matt was a competitive athlete, talented performer and connoisseur of tasty food.
-To honor Matt, his three best friends (John Lineberger, Camden Francis and Thomas Keshian) decided on this crazy event involving running, live music and Krispy Kreme doughnuts.
+To honor Matt, his three best friends (John Lineberger, Camden Francis and Thomas Keshian) decided on an event involving running, live music and Krispy Kreme doughnuts.
 Matt’s schools – Reynolds High, Summit School and Whitaker Elementary – each play a role.
-Matt had a big, fun personality and he would have loved all this!
+Matt had a big, fun personality and he would have loved all of this!

 2. Raise Money for Traumatic Brain Injury Research